mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Add a navigation bar or something for:
-	1. Profile
-	1. Tournaments
+1. Purchase a domain so I can set up bugsnag and emails and stuff
-	1. logout
+1. Setup bugsnag
-	1. Login
+1. Publish to website
+	1. Publish a release branch that is versioned so I can easily revert to different releases in the future
+	1. Make sure bugsnag is setup first
+1. Setup Jira for further feature work
 1. Analytics for user
 	1. Accessible from profile
 	1. Shows summary across games
 		- Make which tournaments you want to get summary for selectable.
 Like if I've been in 10 but only want summary of 8.
 1. Design a landing page
 	1. On mobile optimize for quickly creating or joining a tournament
-1. Purchase a domain so I can set up bugsnag and emails and stuff
-1. Setup bugsnag
-1. Publish to website
-	1. Publish a release branch that is versioned so I can easily revert to different releases in the future
-	1. Make sure bugsnag is setup first
-1. Setup Jira for further feature work

 1. TournamentGroup?
 Think this through with some diagrams
 1. Analaytics based on TournamentGroup
 	- Basically this would just extend the per-user analytics

 ## TODO (after app is fully functional)
 1. Optimize everything for mobile.
 (I think this is already done, but confirm)